berlin0308/PORTFOLIO/Qt/Qt_Illustrator/README.md

 ## Notes
 + Integrated **OpenCv** to conduct Computer Vision tenchniques
 + Utilized **stacks of graphic operations**(such as adding a circle, fill the shape, and import a .txt file) and **their relevant parameters**(such as location, color, and brush size) to implement the Undo and Redo functionality
-+ Implemented Selection functionality using geometric method to identify whether a selection frame covers a certain shape
++ Implemented Selection functionality using geometric method to identify whether a selection frame covers a certain shape including rectangles, circles, and ellipses

 ## Running the application